40+ LGBTQ+ and Queer-Friendly Washington Elopement Vendors (2026 Update)

 Bookmark what feels useful and come back to this list when you’re ready.
 You don’t need to do everything at once!

-Are you a vendor?
+Are you an LGBTQ+-Friendly Washington elopement vendor?

 If you are a Washington-based elopement vendor who is queer-owned or actively affirming and would like to be considered for this list, you are welcome to reach out at van@vangachnang.com.